-First off, you need to admit to yourself that it could happen to you.
-That doesn't mean that it will, but as soon as you accept the possibility that it can happen, you'll be better prepared.
+This doesn't mean that it will occur, but as soon as you accept the possibility that it can happen, you'll be better prepared.
 More importantly, you won't take anything for granted.
 Don’t rest on your laurels.

-Then, as soon as you notice a drop-off, be that in sales or profit, understand the root cause/s.
+As soon as you notice a drop-off, be that in sales or profit, understand the root cause/s.
 In reality, watch out for potential reasons why it could happen (if it hasn't happened already).

-Why is your customer no longer interested in buying the brand?
+Why wouldn't your customer want to buy the brand?
 It could be that a new product has entered the market and your customers are curious enough to try it.
 It could be that your customers don't recognise your brand anymore.
-Or, that you aren't listening to what your customers want or expect from your product.
+Or that you aren't listening to what they want or expect from your product.

-Once you understand the cause, you can start rectifying the mistakes to build your brand up again.
-If you don't think a brand can “come back from the dead”, here's a little inspiration.
+Once you understand the cause, you can start rectifying your mistakes.
+If you don't think a brand can come back from the dead, here's a little inspiration.

 4. You don’t understand your customers well enough

-If you don’t understand why you customer is buying your product, you also won’t know why they switch to a different brand.
+If you don’t understand why your customer is buying your product, you also won’t know why they’re switching to a different brand.
 After all, if you can’t satisfy their needs, they’ll buy something else, elsewhere.

 Fortunately, there is a lot you can do to stop this.
 Better yet, there is a lot you can do to prevent it from happening.
 All it takes is a willingness to engage with your customer directly.

-Let’s take the example of a Brand B, which happens to be a unisex deodorant but isn’t selling as well as your initial market research had indicated.
+Let’s take the example of Brand ‘B’, which happens to be a unisex deodorant but isn’t selling as well as your initial market research had indicated.
 Why is that?
-On social media, you might find comments around the fact that women aren’t buying it because it’s usually merchandised in the men’s section and they feel uneasy going there.
-Likewise for men if you only stock it in the women’s section.
+Through a survey, you might find comments about the fact that women aren’t buying it because it’s usually merchandised in the men’s section and they feel uneasy going there.

-On the other hand, you might conduct a survey, and the most common criticism revolves around the main ingredient, which many customers perceive to be dangerous to their health.
+On the other hand, you might find on social media that the most common criticism revolves around the main ingredient, which many customers perceive to be dangerous to their health.
 There might even be conversations suggesting you’re testing the product on animals.